 To help the audience overcome this and create a stronger brand for their salons, Sophia began to delve into her four-step branding check-list:

 Making your salon’s exterior look like it represents your brand is a basic but extremely important part of marketing.
 Checklist in hand, Hilton and the audience discussed the importance of exterior elements like:

-- Your salon’s exterior wall colours matching your brand colours
+- Your salon’s exterior wall colors matching your brand colors

 - The inclusion of clear contact details, opening hours, and social channels outside